erniveronica/erniveronica/README.md

 - 🌱 I’m currently learning **Framework Laravel**
 - 📄 Know about my experiences [https://derawanescape.000webhostapp.com/](https://derawanescape.000webhostapp.com/)
-- ⚡ Fun fact **I am an information systems student who prioritizes honesty and integrity as the main foundation in life.**
+- ⚡ Fun fact **I love the beauty of the beach and the ocean, but who would have thought, I have a fear of the deep!
+Nonetheless, the serenity and beauty of the beach inspires me to find peace as I do when listening to spiritual songs.
+Peace in fear, that's where I find harmony between love for nature and inner peace! 🌊🎶✨.**

 ***